 If the Realtor you are working with has very few deals in the pipeline they are probably going to be very anxious for their next sale.
-This is not the kind of agent you want.
+A Realtor desperate for a paycheck is not the kind of agent you want.
 A top producer never worries about where their next sale is coming from.

 Visit Open Houses

 Don’t feel bad about scoping out the competition at an open house either.
 Real Estate open houses rarely ever work for selling a home and are typically heavily visited by other neighbors and tire kickers.
 There is nothing more synonymous about an open house than the term “nosy neighbors”!
-You might as well join the party to get a true handle of what is going on in the local real estate market.
+You might as well join the party to get an accurate handle on what is going on in the local real estate market.

 Don’t Use Zillow Estimates as Your Guide

-There are some sellers who mistakenly believe that Zillow pricing estimates can be used a good gauge of estimating real estate market value.
+Some sellers mistakenly believe that Zillow pricing estimates can be utilized as a good gauge of determining real estate market value.
 Don’t be silly!
 You have better odds of meeting Big Foot that you do of seeing an accurate Zillow estimate or “Zestimate” as they like to call it.
-An online valuation tool is never going to be able to replace a local real estate agent who know the market.
+An online evaluation tool is never going to be able to replace a local real estate agent who knows the market.

 Don’t be foolish enough to believe a computer algorithm can determine the value of millions of homes across the country.
 I have seen values off by over $150,000 both high and low from Zillow!

 Go In A Little Lower Than The Value